lenn0n/devGuide/devops/jenkins-starter.md

 ![#c5f015](https://www.jenkins.io/images/post-images/2023/01/12/jenkins-newsletter/infrastructure.png)
 ## JENKINS 101 ( Simplified )
-Jenkins is an automation tool that automates the task of every developer.
+Jenkins is an automation tool that automates the tasks of every developer.
 It's free to use and you can host it in your own machine.

 ###   ![#c5f015](https://placehold.co/15x15/c5f015/c5f015.png) Setup Externally
 Go and spin up a virtual machine in any cloud providers you use.
 Once created, install the jenkins by following the storybook created by the official team of jenkins.